solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 justinwb:
 * +1 elf-pavlik:
-* +1 csarven: [d] such that agent A sends a notification about the recommendation to agent B's inbox ie. #collection-readappend , instead of updating a resource that references it.
+* +1 csarven: [d] such that agent A sends a notification about the recommendation to agent B's inbox ie. #collection-readcreate , instead of updating a resource that references it.
 * +1 jaxoncreed:
 * +1 KaiGilb: graphMetrix
 * +1 hindia: